Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Main Results

 \begin{proofsketch} Algorithm~\ref{alg:SW_stacked} constructs the transfer scheme $\tau$ in a stepwise manner to ensure that the welfare-maximizing alternative $b$ becomes the equilibrium outcome, while the default alternative $a^*$ receives no transfers.

 Intuitively, lines 3--5 assign $\tau_i(a^*) = 0$ for all $i \in \calN$, so that $a^*$ cannot benefit from additional contributions.
-Lines 6--8 ensure that all alternatives with weakly less social welfare than $a^*$ are fully covered by $a^*$ in $u+\tau$, so they do not pose a risk of deviation and can be ignored for equilibrium considerations.
+Lines 6--8 ensure that $a^*$ weakly dominates every alternative with lower social welfare in $u+\tau$, so they do not pose a risk of deviation and can be ignored for equilibrium considerations.
 Since $a^*$ is not a social welfare maximizer, lines 9--18 then iterate through alternatives $t \in \{a^*-1, \ldots, 1\}$, partitioning agents into \emph{receivers} $R_t$ (who have smaller utility on $t$ than on $t+1$) and \emph{donors} $D_t$ (who have strictly greater utility).
 Receivers are granted transfers to make up their deficit, while donors contribute to satisfy budget balance and maintain full coverage of $t$.

 By construction, any agent $i$ with $\tau_i(b) > 0$ does not satisfy any of the slack conditions (P1)--(P3) from Lemma~\ref{lem:sw_max_swap}.
-Combined with Lemma~\ref{lem:no_Astar_transfer}, which rules out IR-feasible deviations to $a^*$, and Lemma~\ref{lem:full_coverage_consensus}, which rules out deviations to non–welfare-maximizing alternatives, we conclude that no IR-feasible deviation exists.
+Combined with Lemma~\ref{lem:no_Astar_transfer}, which rules out IR-feasible deviations to $a^*$, and Lemma~5, which rules out deviations to non-welfare-maximizing alternatives, we conclude that no IR-feasible deviation exists.

-A full verification of conditions (P1)--(P3) for all agents is provided in Appendix~\ref{apx:proof_of_props}. \end{proofsketch}
+A full verification of conditions (P1)--(P3) for all agents is provided in Appendix~B.1. \end{proofsketch}